 Interest in possession trusts are commonly used to provide a beneficiary with an income.
 Another very common use is to provide accommodation; under this type of interest in possession the beneficiary has the right to occupy a property until they die at which point the property passes to other beneficiaries and the life tenant has no control over who these other beneficiaries are.

 In contrast, trustees have no such controls with interest in possession trusts.
 Indeed, if trustees have the right to withhold income arising from the trust from the beneficiary or the right to accumulate income regardless of the beneficiary’s preferences, then this is extremely likely to indicate that the beneficiary has no interest in possession.
-This does not, of course, prevent an income in possession trust from accumulating income as it may very well be the case that the beneficiary does not require the income arising from the trust; it is the beneficiaries entitlement to the income arising from the trust that determines whether the beneficiary has an interest in possession, not the actual receipt of that income.
+This does not prevent an income in possession trust from accumulating income as it may very well be the case that the beneficiary does not require the income arising from the trust; it is the beneficiaries entitlement to the income arising from the trust that determines whether the beneficiary has an interest in possession, not the actual receipt of that income.